NetApp/trident/docs/docker/install/host_config.rst

 Starting Trident at System Startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A sample unit file for systemd based systems can be found at ``contrib/netappdvp.service.example`` in the git repo.
+A sample unit file for systemd based systems can be found at ``contrib/trident.service.example`` in the git repo.
 To use the file, with CentOS/RHEL:

 .. code-block:: bash

    # copy the file to the correct location.  you must use unique names for the
    # unit files if you have more than one instance running
-   cp contrib/netappdvp.service.example /usr/lib/systemd/system/netappdvp.service
+   cp contrib/trident.service.example /usr/lib/systemd/system/trident.service

    # edit the file, change the description (line 2) to match the driver name and the
-   # configuration file path (line 9) to reflect your envrionment.
+   # configuration file path (line 9) to reflect your environment.

    # reload systemd for it to ingest changes
    systemctl daemon-reload

    # enable the service, note this name will change depending on what you named the
    # file in the /usr/lib/systemd/system directory
-   systemctl enable netappdvp
+   systemctl enable trident

    # start the service, see note above about service name
-   systemctl start netappdvp
+   systemctl start trident

    # view the status
-   systemctl status netappdvp
+   systemctl status trident

 Note that anytime the unit file is modified you will need to issue the command ``systemctl daemon-reload`` for it to be aware of the changes.